GIScience/gis-training-resource-center/spanish/_sources/content/Module_3/en_module_3_public_health_ex_1.md

 1. Let's import the `tcd_healthsite_capacities.csv` into your QGIS project:
     - In the top bar, navigate to `Layer` → `Add Layer` → `Add Delimited Text Layer...`
     - To the right of the `File name`-field, click on the ![](/fig/Three_points.png) three points and navigate to the `data/input/tcd_healthsite_capacities.csv` file and click `Open`.
     - In the import window, you will see sample data in the sample data field.
 Take a look at the columns and data available.
 What kind of data is present in each column?
-Unfortunately, there are no coordinates for the individual healthsites.
-    - There are no columns with the coordinates in this datatable.
+    - Unfortunately, there are no coordinates for the individual healthsites in this datatable.
 Under `Geometry Definition` select `No geometry (attribute only table)`.
     - Click `Add`.
 The layer will appear in your layers tab as a data table, but will not be shown in the map canvas.
 2. Let's investigate the capacities table further.
     - <kbd>Right-click</kbd> on the layer and open the attribute table.
     - In the top bar, you can see how many entries the dataset contains (*148 features*)
-    - The datatable includes a column called "name" which contains the name of the health facilities.
+    - The datatable includes a column called `name` which contains the name of the health facilities.
 These names are the same names that are also stored in the healthsites point layer we imported earlier.
-    - This means that we can join both tables using the attribute values of the "name"-column.
+    - This means that we can join both tables using the attribute values of the `name`-column.
 3. In the [processing toolbox](https://giscience.github.io/gis-training-resource-center/content/Module_1/en_qgis_start.html#toolbox-toolbars), search for the tool `Join attributes by field value` and open it by <kbd>double-clicking</kbd> on it.
     - A new window will open.
 Here we can specify the parameters for the `Join attributes by field value`-tool.
-    - As "Input layer", select the layer `hotosm_tcd_health_facilities_points`.
+    - As "Input layer", select the layer `hotosm_tcd_health_facilities_points_gpkg`.
     - Under "Table field", select `name`.
     - As "Input layer 2", select `tcd_healthsite_capacities`.
     - Under "Table field 2", select `name`.